How to Lay Self Binding Gravel Path

 An Overview - Self-Binding Gravel

-There are some simple steps that will help to lay a self-binding gravel path.
+Some simple steps will help to lay a self-binding gravel path.
 Laying a self-binding gravel path involves the following steps:

 - Select a suitable location for the path and mark out the area using stakes and string.